-I love this delicious loaf cake just slightly warm from the oven but I like it equally well a few days later when it has had a chance to sit for a while.
+This delicious loaf cake is perfect just slightly warm from the oven but I like it equally well a few days later when it has had a chance to sit for a while.
 The loaf keeps beautifully at room temperature for several days and the flavours deepen as it waits for you to enjoy it – that is, if you can leave it alone!
 It is also delicious with ginger glaze if you want to take things up a notch.

 Banana Gingerbread Loaf is perfect with a cup of tea in the afternoon or with coffee for breakfast but it’s mild enough that your kids will also enjoy it as a snack.